 If you’re planning on staying in Valbona overnight, I’ve heard on good authority that Guesthouse Kol Gjoni is one of the best places to lay your head.
 I personally didn’t have time to stay the night there, but I did get to meet the amazing staff and enjoy an unforgettable meal there!

 This homey, rustic stone-and-wood guesthouse was built in 1960, but was restored in 2016.
-It boasts clean rooms and an excellent location in the Valbona Valley.
+It boasts clean rooms and an excellent location in the Valbona valley national park.
 The large room on the top floor boasts four beds, ample cabinet space, and a balcony with a view of the valley.

 I’ve heard it gets very busy during the summer, so I suggest planning a reservation well in advance of your arrival to ensure you have a bed.
 A bed, breakfast, and dinner start at only €25, or roughly $30 USD.